Frequently Asked Questions

 Now that the audit is about to be completed, what is the reporting process?

 The auditor typically prepares a draft report, which contains observations, a conclusion, and recommendations, and shares it with the entity being audited.
 The audit entity is asked to review the draft report and to provide comments on the report’s accuracy, tone, and recommendations; the responses to the auditor’s recommendations are added to the report.
-Final audit reports are issued to the audit entity management, the president, vice presidents, and the Board of Control.
+Final audit reports are issued to the audit entity management, the president, vice presidents, and the Board of Trustees.

 Why do you sometimes recommend actions that are not contained in University criteria?